vladi-rh/rhoai-genaiops-lab-instructions/docs/6-honor-code/2-guardrails_orchestrator.md

 7. And below, you have your System Prompt.
 Add your system prompt here and see if you can make model bypass any of these detectors!
 And then try to harden your system even more!

   ![fight-club-spanish.png](./images/fight-club-spanish.png)

+Now let's bring all these to the enduser.